hackertehlike/hackertehlike.github.io/_stories/3rfm/chapter3.md

 "Because you keep yawning," August Vefort said.
 "Nice try, though."

-Irena sighed, letting her worry settle into her features and take over her bearing.
-The best way to tell a lie is not to do it, Roidac’s voice echoed in her mind.
-The second best way to tell a lie is to do as little of it as you can.
-"I have admittedly not been getting a lot of sleep."Vefort arched a brow, studying Irena.
+Irena sighed, letting her worry settle into her features and take over her bearing. _The best way to tell a lie is not to do it,_ Roidac’s voice echoed in her mind. _The second best way to tell a lie is to do as little of it as you can._ "I have admittedly not been getting a lot of sleep."
+Vefort arched a brow, studying Irena.
 "Worried about the trials, or is there something else?"

 Irena sat for a moment, considering her next words.

 It was a curious thing, to sit in that chair with the knowledge that the woman opposite her could reach into her mind and uncover the most carefully hidden of things with the barest effort, turn the cobwebs veiling the darkest corners of it to dust at the flick of a finger.
-She could puppeteer it totally and ensure Irena could not even doubt such a thing.
+She could puppeteer it totally and ensure Irena could not even _doubt_ such a thing.
 She could crack her mind open, utterly unravel it until there was nothing left, not a wisp of humanity, of thought or life, let alone a trace of Irena.

-Which one of you can say you are confident enough in your own sanity, your own… selfness… to know for sure?
+_Which one of you can say you are confident enough in your own sanity, your own… selfness… to know for sure?_

 "Focus, Irena," Vefort repeated, and Irena felt her cheeks mottle with the embarrassment of having zoned out once again.
 "What color is the handkerchief?"

 Irena closed her eyes, trying to see the cramped room in her mind's eye, the two of them sitting across one another, their chairs the only furniture appointed to the space.
 The details of the place flowered in her mind, the defined texture of the weft-face weave of the floor, the stark white door spanning to the full height of the room, the tiniest dents along the legs of the wooden chairs.
 And, the deep vibrations thrumming across her, originating with the August.
 She felt her mind reach out, her hand gentle, and touch the woman's mind.
-It was not left completely defenseless, but the present protective barrier was the candlelight borrowed from a blazing fire, a mere speck of her capabilities, held back nearly in full to mirror a more realistic objective.
+It was not left completely defenseless, but the present protective barrier was the candlelight borrowed from a blazing fire, a mere speck of her capabilities, held back nearly in full to mirror a more _realistic_ objective.
 Irena carefully circumvented it, entering the maze of the August's mind.

 It was like navigating a vast ocean in a small boat with a single paddle.
 A vast ocean where the islands were few and far inbetween, and all manner of creatures lurked beneath the surface of the water, drawn to her, and fog hung thick to confuse and disorient her.

 "The handkerchief.
 Find it."

 Irena tried to turn toward the source, reaching for the thread of thought in the August's mind that contained the information.
-She sensed, vaguely, that there was a handkerchief, though that could have been her own mind's phantom voice she was confusing for the August's.
+She sensed, vaguely, that there _was_ a handkerchief, though that could have been her own mind's phantom voice she was confusing for the August's.
 The color of the handkerchief, however, stayed firmly out of her reach, stashed away in a locked box somewhere she could not even locate.

 "I suppose this might be an appropriate time to tell you I'm colorblind."

 "So you've found my clever wit.
 Put it back.
 You're looking for a handkerchief," Vefort said; still, Irena could sense the edges of the liminal space she was intruding on softening, illumined by the warm light of faint amusement.

-"Will you give me a hint?""Sure.
+"Will you give me a hint?"
+"Sure.
 It does not start with an x."

 "So not xanthic… That was going to be my answer."